OkilyDokily/cat-page/README.md

 ## Technologies Used

-_This is an html and css thing. with a bit of stealth jQuery tee hee_
+_This is an html, jQuery, and css/bootstrap thing_

 ### License